gem5/gem5/CONTRIBUTING.md

 made by members of the PMC if there is no consensus.
 Assuming the hotfix is permitted, the following steps will be taken:

-1. A new branch with the prefix "hotfix-" will be created from the master branch.
+1. A new branch with the prefix "hotfix-" will be created from the stable branch.
 Only gem5 maintainers can create branches.
 If a non-maintainer requires the creation of a hotfix branch then they should contact a gem5 maintainer.
 2. The change shall be submitted to the hotfix branch via gerrit.
 Full review, as with any other change, will be required.
-3. Once fully submitted, the hotfix branch shall be merged into both the develop and the master branch by a gem5 maintainer.
+3. Once fully submitted, the hotfix branch shall be merged into both the develop and the stable branch by a gem5 maintainer.
-4. The master branch will be tagged with the new version number; the same as the last but with an incremented hotfix number (e.g., "v20.2.0.0" would transition to "v20.2.0.1").
+4. The stable branch will be tagged with the new version number; the same as the last but with an incremented hotfix number (e.g., "v20.2.0.0" would transition to "v20.2.0.1").
 4. The hotfix branch will then be deleted.